Glossary

 EDI vs. ACH

-ACH, or automated clearing house payments, on the other hand, refers to the electronic transfer of funds.
-EDI, unlike ACH and EFT, is not a type of payment.
+ACH, or automated clearing house payments, refers to the electronic transfer of funds through the ACH network.
 This is managed by the National Automated Clearing House Association (NACHA).
-ACH, which is referred to as the ACH Network by NACHA, can be used for things such as paying invoices, business-to-business (B2B) transactions, direct deposit, and payroll for your employees.
+An ACH payment can be used for just about any kind of payment or money transfer, such as paying invoices, business-to-business (B2B) transactions, direct deposit, and payroll for your employees.

 ACH is an extremely common approach to payments, and seems to only be growing in its popularity.
 According to a 2019 notice by NACHA, the use of ACH transactions had expanded by more than one billion for the previous five years.
 That same year, there were 24.7 billion ACH payments which totaled $55.8 trillion.

-ACH’s popularity may be due to the fact that it can make payments extremely fast and easy.
+The popularity of ACH may be due to the fact that it can make the payment process extremely fast and easy.
 The convenience of paying or getting paid quickly can be an attractive option for many businesses.

 EDI vs. EFT

-EFT is also sometimes called Regulation E, or the Electronic Funds Transfer Act.
-This legislative policy outlines both consumer rights and financial institutions’ responsibilities when it comes to the electronic transfer of funds, according to NACHA.
+EFT is also sometimes referred to as Regulation E because of the Electronic Funds Transfer Act.
+This legislative policy outlines both consumer rights and financial institutions’ responsibilities when it comes to the electronic transfer of funds.
 The Consumer Financial Protection Bureau regulates this policy.

 What are the types of EDI payments?

-• Direct EDI/Point-to-Point: Unlike with web EDI, direct EDI (or point-to-point) payments require business partners to directly connect with each other for payment.
-It's a way for all parties to have some form of control over transactions.
-This approach is best for bigger businesses that deal with many payments and transactions on a daily basis.
+• Direct EDI/Point-to-Point: More properly called direct EFT, these point-to-point payments require business partners to connect with each other directly for payment.
+This approach is generally best for larger businesses that deal with many payments and transactions on a daily basis, often with the same business partners Because these payments often include data in the EDI format, they’re sometimes called Direct EDI payments.

 What are the benefits of using EDI payments?